Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Overview of

 \section{Overview of \name}

 This section presents the overall design of \name, a general framework that leverages the strong semantic understanding capabilities of LLMs to detect adversarial smart contracts directly from EVM bytecode. \name supports generic detection and is capable of identifying previously unseen attack patterns.
-As illustrated in \figurename~\ref{fig:overview}, the framework consists of two main stages: high-level behavioral semantic analysis (Stage~I) and quantified uncertainty with probing and fusion (Stage~II).
-We parallelize LLM queries within Stage\~I and Stage\~II separately to improve efficiency.
+As illustrated in \figurename~\ref{fig:overview}, the framework consists of two main stages: high-level behavioral semantic analysis (Stage~I) and uncertainty quantification via probing and fusion (Stage~II).
+We parallelize LLM queries within Stage I and Stage II separately to improve efficiency.

-We begin by lifting raw EVM bytecode into semantic units and transforming them into semi-structured natural language description through templates (\S\ref{sec:lifting}) to overcome the limited understanding of low-level intermediate representations (\textbf{Challenge 1}).
+In Stage~I, we begin by lifting raw EVM bytecode into semantic units and transforming them into semi-structured NL descriptions through templates (\S\ref{sec:lifting}) that apply tailored grammatical rules to express different semantic unit types, addressing the limited understanding of low-level intermediate representations (\textbf{C1}).
 We perform general-purpose analysis (\S\ref{sec:attack_intent}) to understand the overall purpose of the contract and extract sensitive semantics.
 We also conduct attack-specific analysis (\S\ref{sec:attack_action}) by examining each function individually to summarize its intent, suspicious behaviors, and supporting evidence.
-Specifically, to address the diverse and evolving attack strategies (\textbf{Challenge 2}), we conduct fund-flow reachability analysis (\S\ref{sec:fund_flow}) based on the common three-phase adversarial pattern shown in \figurename~\ref{fig:motivation_3_phase}.
+In addition, a key component of this analysis is the fund-flow reachability analysis (\S\ref{sec:fund_flow}), which targets diverse and evolving attack strategies (\textbf{C2}) based on the three-phase adversarial pattern shown in \figurename~\ref{fig:motivation_3_phase}.
 This approach traces attacker-controlled fund-related operations and uncovers potential exploitation paths.

-To address LLM hallucination and the difficulty of assessing uncertainty, especially in black-box scenarios (\textbf{Challenge 3}), we introduce a probing- and fusion-based method that extends binary classification into fine-grained risk assessment (\S\ref{sec:uncertainty}).
+In Stage~II, to address LLM hallucination and the difficulty of assessing uncertainty, especially in black-box scenarios (\textbf{C3}), we introduce a probing- and fusion-based method that extends binary classification into fine-grained risk assessment (\S\ref{sec:uncertainty}).
 Leveraging normal and misleading probes with entropy-based fusion, we quantify and rank LLM uncertainty to achieve reliable detection.